-- " Data has been converted from a count of individuals to a rate per 100,000 residents, standardized using population estimates from the U.S. Census Population Estimates Program for the corresponding population, time period and geography. - " When identifying disparities, please see the appendix for detailed step by step instructions to normalize by demographic subpopulation. - " The statewide rate for this measure is provided by measure source; the statewide median is calculated.
+" Data has been converted from a count of individuals to a rate per 100,000 residents, standardized using population estimates from the U.S. Census Population Estimates Program for the corresponding population, time period and geography.

+" The statewide rate for this measure is provided by measure source; the statewide median is calculated.

-Supplemental Measure+ - Open Child Welfare Case SMHS Penetration Rates
+Supplemental Measure+ - Open Child Welfare Case SMHS Penetration Rates, 2022